Acoustic+Guitar+in+Studio.jpg

 This is where your inspiration will turn a corner.
 Sound Music School is a community based, professional network of musicians and educators that enriches peoples lives with substantive approaches to learning all styles of music.
 Whether it’s Blues, Rock, Classical, Jazz or Electronic.
 All levels, all ages and any style!

 Sound Music School is a collective of musicians based in Seattle, WA who believe that learning an instrument can be structured and fun!
 Our instructors craft a unique learning plan for each student ensuring that you get the most out of your lessons and have a great time in the process!
-We teach Guitar, Bass, Piano, Voice and Ukulele, offering in person lessons or remote.
+We teach Guitar, Bass, Piano, Voice, Violin and Ukulele, offering in person lessons or remote.
 Schedule a free, no pressure trial lesson today!

 I'm a professional musician and teacher myself, and know how difficult it is to find a truly competent, dedicated, and inspiring teacher, especially for children.
 I am thrilled that we discovered Mike - he is a true gem.